 The experience and skills of its staff make the Augsburg plant one of the most technologically diverse plants in the European aviation industry.
 Augsburg-manufactured components have been part of every Airbus aircraft since the first A300B.
 Every year Premium AEROTEC supplies its customers with high-quality components, entire modules and complete fuselage sections for over 600 new Airbus aircraft – ranging from the A320 family, via the A330 to the A380.

 The Augsburg plant has been a pioneer in lightweight aircraft construction for over 100 years.
 By way of example, among other things, the CFRP side shells of the rear fuselage for the A350 XWB (section 16/18) are manufactured here.
 Each of these side shells for the A350-900 is 14 metres long and almost 5.5 metres wide, while they are around three metres longer for the -1000 version.
 With the -1000 version, important innovations were also introduced in Augsburg: for the first time, Premium AEROTEC, together with Airbus, has developed its own CFRP solution for the highly complex door frame structure for Airbus aircraft.
 This door frame is the most modern CFRP component currently in use for aircraft construction.
 From this, together with the floor structure and the CFRP pressure bulkhead, which are also developed and produced in Augsburg, the fully assembled rear section of the A350 XWB is created at Airbus in Hamburg.
-In addition, the CFRP pressure bulkheads for the Boeing 787 ("Dreamliner") are produced at the Augsburg plant.

 In the military sector, the Eurofighter centre-fuselage sections are produced at Augsburg.
 The roughly six-metre-long component consists mainly of an integral structure from aluminium with a consistently monolithic sheeted outer shell made from CFRP.
 Thanks to this design, which places the highest demands on the expertise of engineers and mechanics, the centre fuselage section is both light and durable.
 Augsburg also produces large components for the military transport aircraft A400M.
 With a supply share totalling around 70 percent, Premium AEROTEC is one of the largest suppliers for this transport aircraft.